EsethCreatesLife/Skate-shop/README.md

-A simple website representing a E-com skate shop
-It uses HTML, CSS and a bit of SCSS and vanilla javascript for functionality
+A simple website representing an E-commerce skate shop It uses HTML, CSS, and a bit of SCSS and vanilla javascript for functionality